 PFAS (Per-and Polyfluoroalkyl Substances)

 On Nov.
 10, 2025, the US Environmental Protection Agency (“EPA”) announced its proposal to change reporting regulations for per- and polyfluoroalkyl substances (“PFAS”) under the Toxic Substances Control Act (“TSCA”).
-In its release, the EPA stated that these changes are intended to “make them more practical and implementable and reduce unnecessary, or potentially duplicative
+In its release, the EPA stated that these changes are intended to “make them more practical and implementable and reduce unnecessary, or potentially duplicative, reporting requirements for businesses” while ensuring access to PFAS safety and use information.
+The EPA identified the reporting regulations for reconsideration consistent with Executive Order

 Those required to comply with certain reporting and recordkeeping requirements for per- and polyfluoroalkyl substances (PFAS) under the Toxic Substances Control Act (TSCA) have been afforded an eight-month delay, shifting reporting to commence July 11, 2025, and be completed by Jan.
 11, 2026.
 Reporting was supposed to commence Nov.
 12, 2024, before this delay was announced by the Environmental Protection Agency (EPA).
 The delay is driven by funding shortages leading to delays in the reporting software development.